-- iv.
-After entering the desired values on the command line, press Enter. - 4.
-At this point, the installation continues without additional prompts.
+- 4. At this point, the installation continues without additional prompts.
 No action from you is required until the first PM reboots.
-After it reboots:

-- a.
-Remove the DVD, or unmount the ISO image. - b.
-If you configured the IP address dynamically, record its IP address as described in "Recording the Management IP Address" on page 47 - 5.
-Perform the next step in "Installing everRun Software" on page 39.
+After it reboots: - a.
+Remove the bootable medium, or unmount the ISO image. - b.
+If you configured the IP address dynamically, record its IP address as described in "Recording the Management IP Address" on page 51 - 5.
+Perform the next step in "Installing everRun Software" on page 41.